cksisu/homl/ch01/README.md

 1. **How would you define Machine Learning?**

    Machine Learning is the process of learning from data.
-Specifically, an ML process is any task where data used as an input to process improves the performance of said task.
+Specifically, an ML process is any task where data used as an input to the process improves the performance of said task.

 2. **Can you name four types of problems where it shines?**

    1. Problems where existing solutions require a lot of fine tuning or lots of rules to encapsulate the logic
-   2. Complex problems where tradtional approaches can't provide an adequate solution
+   2. Complex problems where traditional approaches can't provide an adequate solution
    3. Fluctuating environments where the data is changing and must be adjusted to
    4. Gaining insights from large volumes of data that are otherwise intractable